 Increasing the amount of documentation also helps in achieving better coordination requirement clarification with use-cases and user-stories.
 Thus, flexibility and adjustment of the project is recommended instead of strictly following agile principles.
 Efforts should be made to bring the distributed team members together at the start, end and at other pivotal points during the project.
 This helps in building a shared understanding of the problem domain and also working relationships within the team.

-Providing the right kind of tools to the distributed team also helps.
+Providing the right kind of Software Development tools to the distributed team also helps.
 Some kind of online

 management tool is absolutely necessary for keeping up and tracking work on distributed teams.